Who is a good candidate for this summer research program?

 When can applicants expect to be notified of acceptance to the program?

 Applicants will be notified by early March 2024.

 When do accepted applicants need to commit to the program?

-Applicants will be expected to commit to participate by the end of March 2022.
+Applicants will be expected to commit to participate by mid-March 2024.

 Will the two-week program be in person?

-Yes, our plan is to host a two-week, in-person residential program at the University of Wisconsin-Madison in Madison, Wisconsin.
+Yes, our plan is to host a two-week, in-person residential program at Duke University in Durham, North Carolina.
 NextGenPop will follow guidelines to maintain health and safety in the COVID-19 pandemic will adapt aspects of the program as necessary.

 I am technically recognized as senior standing, but I am not graduating until next year.
 Am I still eligible?